 PGY 2/PGY 3

-• 2-4 weeks per year on night medicine as House Officer
+- 2-4 weeks per year as House Officer

-• The senior residents interested in hospitalist medicine have the opportunity to rotate through Lancaster General Hospital (LGH), a large community-based hospital.
+- The senior residents interested in hospitalist medicine have the opportunity to complete a 4-week rotation at Lancaster General Hospital (LGH), a large community-based hospital.
 The resident will function as a hospitalist for the internal medicine inpatient service with flexible roles as admitting physician, inpatient rounding and night medicine physician.

-Electives can be selected from a wide variety of inpatient and outpatient subspecialty and general medicine rotations including: Endocrinology, Rheumatology, Sports medicine, pulmonary medicine (including further specialization in Cystic fibrosis, interventional pulmonology/bronchoscopy), cardiology (with opportunities for further specialization for interested residents in EP, Echocardiography, interventional cardiology), gastroenterology (endoscopy, inflammatory bowel disease etc. for interested residents), hepatology, benign and malignant hematology, oncology, Infectious disease, allergy-immunology and more.
+Electives can be selected from a wide variety of inpatient and outpatient subspecialty and general medicine rotations including: Rheumatology, Pulmonary medicine (including further specialization in Cystic fibrosis, Interventional Pulmonology/Bronchoscopy), Cardiology (with opportunities for further specialization for interested residents in EP, Echocardiography, Interventional Cardiology), Gastroenterology (endoscopy, inflammatory bowel disease etc. for interested residents), Hepatology, Benign and Malignant Hematology, Oncology, Infectious Disease, Allergy/Immunology, Palliative/Hospice Medicine and more.

-Additional electives such as research electives and electives in faculty development, medical education, epidemiology and preventative medicine, quality improvement etc. can be tailored to the individual resident's interests.
+Additional electives such as research electives and electives in faculty development, medical education, epidemiology and preventative medicine, quality improvement, or other topics can be tailored to the individual resident's interests.